Skip to main content

 Q: How do you show a customer that we can stand up a data mesh technical solution quickly?

-A: In our lab, we tailor our enterprise data mesh solution to the customer’s specific mission needs and then demonstrate it for them.
-We create multiple instances of all the environments that reside on the customer’s end and then show them the architecture and walk them through the solution’s salient features.
+A: ECS has built a robust, production-ready enterprise data mesh solution that complies with the VAULTIS framework and the reference architectures and requirements set out by the CDAO and Army.
+It’s highly configurable, so we can quickly and easily tailor it to the customer’s specific mission needs and then demonstrate it for them.
+We create multiple instances of all the environments that reside on the customer’s end, show them the architecture, and then walk them through the solution’s salient features.
 This helps customers get past their concerns about complexity and delays.

-Customers get to see our robust, production-ready solution, and they learn that it complies with the VAULTIS framework and the reference architectures and requirements set out by the CDAO and Army.
-They can gauge the cost savings that will result from no longer duplicating data.
+Customers get to see the ECS solution and they can gauge the cost savings that will result from no longer duplicating data.
 They also learn that our data mesh platform, product management, and analytics layers are all AI-ready.

 These demonstrations show customers that getting started with data mesh is relatively easy and nothing to fear, and that usable data products can be developed quickly and built upon to create modern data architecture at scale.